zeldaret/oot/README.md

 make
 ```

-If all goes well, a new ROM called "oot-gc-eu-mq-dbg.z64", located in build/gc-eu-mq-dbg/, should be built and the following text printed:
+If all goes well, a new ROM should be built at `build/gc-eu-mq-dbg/oot-gc-eu-mq-dbg.z64`, and the following text printed:

 ```bash
 build/gc-eu-mq-dbg/oot-gc-eu-mq-dbg.z64: OK